lagotto/lagotto/docs/Installation.md

 You can now access the ALM application with your web browser at the name or IP address (if it is the only virtual host) of your Ubuntu installation.

 ## Remote Installation via Capistrano
-This is the recommended strategy for production servers and uses [Capistrano](http://capistranorb.com), a deployment automation tool.
+This is the recommended strategy for production servers that use [Capistrano](http://capistranorb.com), a deployment automation tool.
 Capistrano takes care of code updates via git, database migrations and server restarts, but you still have to do the initial server setup of Ruby, MySQL, CouchDB, Apache and Passenger.
 And Capistrano requires a second local ALM installation, done either via Vagrant or manually (see above).

 #### Install Ruby, MySQL, CouchDB, Apache and Passenger
 Unless you already have installed Ruby, MySQL, CouchDB, Apache and Passenger, please follow the steps for manual installation until _Install and configure Passenger_.
 We again assume Ubuntu 12.04.